Chewy (company): Corporate affairs

-The company's founder and first CEO, Ryan Cohen, stated that he used Jeff Bezos's 1997 letter to shareholders as a roadmap for how to grow Chewy by using Amazon's guidelines on the convenience of shopping online and customer service.
-Cohen stepped down in March 2018, and Sumit Singh was named the company's CEO in March 2018 after working as its COO since 2017 and previously as an executive at Dell and Amazon.
+The company's founder and first CEO, Ryan Cohen stepped down in March 2018, and Sumit Singh was named the company's CEO in March 2018 after working as its COO since 2017 and previously as an executive at Dell and Amazon.
 Singh led the company through its IPO; Chewy grew to a market capitalization of $40 billion.
 The company reported to have employed around 7,000 people in the United States in 2018 and more than 12,000 by 2019.
 The company has more than 18,000 employees in the United States as of 2021.

-Locations

-Chewy was founded in Dania Beach, Florida, and has additional corporate headquarters offices in Boston, Massachusetts, as of 2021.
-Chewy has 13 fulfillment centers In October 2020, the company launched its first fully automated distribution center.

-Funding

-In 2016, Chewy received $236 million in venture capital financing over five rounds.
-As of 2019 the company was valued at $10.2 billion.
+Chewy is chaired by Raymond Svider of BC Partners.
+The private equity firm continues to own around 80 percent of Chewy following the latter's IPO, representing 98 percent of the voting power.